ALittlePatate/pasm/README.md

 # pasm
 PASM is a Scripting language that i made for fun with a few constraints :
-- the interpreter should be as small as possible and written without the CRT (currently ~22ko WITH CRT)
+- the interpreter should be as small as possible (currently ~139ko statically linked)
 - the language should be able to call Windows API's
 - the language should be able to execute scripts from a buffer without needing a file
 - the language should be able to send the output of a script using sockets or stdout